|

 and Ihere were no slipping problems.
 However, when the clutch was

-solo, Ihe lightness of the bike made cornering superb.
+solo, the lightness of the bike made cornering superb.
 Only a slight shift

-switches are all on the left handgrip and are to bank the bike into a corner
+of weight on the handlebars was required to bank the bike into a corner

 motorway speeds, the steering became very light; thus the bike